• Skip to main content

 Byte ($1,999)

 Byte is a fully-remote clear aligner service whose claim to fame is their “HyperByte” device, which they include in the cost of their aligner package.
-This high-frequency vibration device uses gentle micropulses to help provide a more comfortable aligner fit and encourage faster dental shifts.
-For this reason, Byte claims an average treatment plan length of just 4-5 months.
+This high-frequency vibration device uses gentle micropulses the company says may help reduce discomfort.
+Plus, Byte claims an average treatment plan length of just 4–5 months.

 Learn more in our in-depth Byte review.